-Material culture studies have been a central theme in Archaeology at Sheffield since the mid 1990s.
-This is reflected in our large research portfolio and number of postdoctoral and doctoral students.
-Most staff in the Department conduct research which includes materials but there are five permanent staff members who focus on the analysis of materials as one of their prime areas of research, specialising in ceramics, metals and glass, but also conducting research into stone and other materials.
-In addition to our main teaching in materials at undergraduate and graduate levels we have also run a number of successful short courses in analysis.
+In the department there are several staff members whose prime areas of research focus on the analysis of materials.
+They specialise in ceramics, metals and glass, but also conduct research into stone and other materials.
+In addition to our main teaching in materials at undergraduate and graduate levels we have also run a number of successful short courses in ceramics analysis.

 Our research in material culture spans the Neolithic to the early modern period, to the study of production, consumption, classification and analysis and uses analytical, ethnographic and experimental methodologies.
 We have conducted research in early copper metallurgy, experimental iron production, ceramic and glass analysis and worked extensively with assemblages of different periods and geographical areas.
-Our current interests centre on Russian, Chinese, Greek and British material.
-We benefit from excellent microscope facilities and have dedicated laboratories.
+Our current interests centre on British, Greek, and Chinese material.
+We benefit from excellent microscope facilities and have dedicated materials laboratories.

 The Department of Archaeology has a number of dedicated archaeomaterials laboratories where staff and students are able to experimentally recreate and carry out scientific analysis of archaeological materials.
 These include a dedicated archaeomaterials teaching laboratory, thin sectioning equipment for ceramics, equipment for the mounting and polishing of glass and metal samples, and thin section microscopes.